azmanbarraquias/Victuals/README.md

 # Victuals
-  A E-Learning and educational quiz game about cooking, baking, and mixing food recipe.
+  A E-Learning and educational quiz game about cooking, baking, and mixing, food and beveridge recipes.